 These data are non-normal, but for the purposes of this problem, perform a standard ANOVA on the non-transformed data.

-It is well known that male driver insurance costs more than female’s.
-But did you know those who live in urban areas also pay more?
-You want to see if this translates to incarceration rates as well, to truly be able to tell if males are “Bad Guys”.
+It is well known that male driver insurance costs more than female’s - but did you know those who live in urban areas also pay more?
+You want to see if these trends translate to incarceration rates as well, to truly be able to tell if males are “Bad Guys”.

 Load the pretrial dataset below, and: